 Since the 1990s we’ve seen models like the Aerox, BW and NEO's dominate this section of the market and allow younger riders to really experience and get a taste of what the two-wheel world really has to offer.
 Fast forward to 2022, and we see the brand’s humble 50cc NEO's scooter see some serious development.

-The all-new NEO's is Yamaha’s first 50cc equivalent electric scooter and join a line-up that’s set to see Yamaha make its mark on the electric scooter scene.
+The all-new NEO's is Yamaha’s first 50cc equivalent electric scooter and joins a line-up that’s set to see Yamaha make its mark on the electric scooter scene.
 It’s exciting to see the brand expand in such a new direction and we’ve got everything you need to know about this new model coming up!

 Yamaha isn’t foolish, they aren’t going to create more work for themselves by building a new scooter from scratch when they already have the basic recipe for one that’s been so popular.
 Released in 1997, the NEO has proved its worth so what better foundations to build the new electric version on?
 (I’m sure you will have guessed this from the name, though!)